Friday, October 17, 2025

 Back in the High Life (1986) went triple platinum, with the single Higher Love reaching #1 and earning Winwood Grammy Awards for Record of the Year and Best Male Pop Vocal Performance.
 Roll with It (1988) and its title track (a rewrite of Junior Walker’s Shotgun; Holland, Dozier and Holland received writing credits) hit #1 on the album and singles charts.

 Smug rock fans felt Winwood's embrace of synth-pop was a sellout, a betrayal of artistic integrity.
-It's the sound of a virtuoso musician understanding and adapting, something he's done countless times during his career.
+In truth, it's the sound of a virtuoso musician understanding and adapting, something he's done countless times during his career.